What’s your story?

 I build custom pages, page templates, or themes to suit your desired appearance, all focused on the HTML5/CSS3 side of things.
 (So if you ask me for a wireframe, I’ll probably build it in HTML and CSS, not Photoshop or GIMP.
 Way more efficient for me that way.)

-Already have the wireframe?
+Already have the wireframe or design?
 I can build a responsive site or page to match it, either as straight code for upload or as a WordPress theme.

 Aren’t sure what kind of website you need?
 If you will need to update or change pages regularly, you’ll want the appearance designed as a template.
 If you’re comfortable with direct-upload pages, plain HTML and CSS can be fine.
 (That’s how I handle most of my site.)

 Want a website you’d be willing to wear?
 Collect images that demonstrate your personal style and tastes—maybe in clothing, maybe in paintings, maybe in websites.
 Just something that lets me see your personal sense of aesthetic.
-Don’t fret about matching your tastes exactly—Pinterest lets you annotate images quite nicely. [wink] (For an example of such a board, you can check out my “Stuff I’d Wear” board on Pinterest.)
+Don’t fret about matching your tastes exactly—Pinterest, for example, lets you annotate images quite nicely.

 *See descriptions of the types of editing here.